Bulld0z3r-SPT/S.L.U.Ts/README.md

 ## S.L.U.Ts-SJ420 Injector
 - HP Resource: 3
 - Use Time: 2sec
-- Contussion: Del.
+- Contusion: Del.
 5sec / Dur.
 10sec (+100%)
 - Skill "Attention": Del.
 10sec / Dur.
 1800sec (+75)
 - Skill "Perception": Del.
 10sec / Dur.
 1800sec (+75)
 - Hydration Recovery: Del.
 50sec / Dur.
 1800sec (-0.2)
-- Contussion: Del.
+- Contusion: Del.
 1800sec / Dur.
 10sec (+100%)
 - Tunnel Effect: Chance 85% / Del.
 1805sec / Dur.
 25sec (+1)

 **"SJ420 also known as NERD Stim.
-This stim inject about a 100 thousand nano robots into your blood. which then rush towards your brain and cling to it. sharing their db of items with it. making you super smart, and able to understand what you see just by the glimpse of it. unfortunately, this effect has limited time and die off as soon the bots loose their battery power. some individuals might experience minor side effects for a short period of time. this product contains drug elements which may be addictive to some individuals.
+This stim inject about a 100 thousand nano robots into your blood. which then rush towards your brain and cling to it. sharing their database of items with it. making you super smart, and able to understand what you see just by the glimpse of it. unfortunately, this effect has limited time and die off as soon the bots loose their battery power. some individuals might experience minor side effects for a short period of time. this product contains drug elements which may be addictive to some individuals.
 S.L.U.Ts company aims at producing high quality Special Life Uplifting Technologies"**

 ## S.L.U.Ts-G.S.P.O.T Injector